SnowFuhrer/spiraltgbot/README.md

 ![Enterprise]
 # Spiral
+!!!!!Almost completely broken as I work on the new ptb22 base!!!!
 A modular telegram Python bot running on python3 with an SQLalchemy database.

 It can be found on telegram as [Spiral](https://t.me/enrapturedoverwatch_bot).